vukics/cppqed/doc/testsuite.markdown

 * `--testclass=TESTCLASS` (required): the name of the [python class](#testsuite_py_classes) which defines the mode of operation of the test driver

-The other parameters depend on the used test class and are documented together with the classes.
+The other parameters depend on the used test class and are documented \ref TestclassOptions "here".

 ### Configuration files {#testsuite_py_configuration}

 The Python test driver reads in a global configuration file (**Testing/testdriver.conf.in**, pre-processed by cmake) and a per-directory configuration file (**testdriver.conf**).
-In the `[Scripts]` section of the global configuration file, one can define options which will be in effect for all scripts:
+The `[Setup]` section of the global configuration file, defines global behavior.
+For example, one can set command line options which should be used for all scripts:

-    [Scripts]
+    [Setup]
     opts=--precision 6 --epsAbs 1e-5 --logLevel 2

+See \ref SetupKeys "this list" for all recognized keys in this section.

 In the per-directory configuration files, there is a section for every test name.
-The available configuration keys of the sections depend on the used test class and are documented [there](#testsuite_py_classes).
+The available configuration keys of the sections depend on the used test class and are documented \ref TestclassKeys "here".
 One can import the options from another section by an `import` statement:

     [run_PTLA_CPPQED_dc]